TarekAloui/LoanOriginator/README.md

 - The model does not however take into account certain external factors which could be very crucial in making a loan decision
   - Eg. interest rates, average salary in the country the statement was issued..
   - Finding these factors requires feedback from experienced loan officers and bankers

+### Better User Experience, Authentication
+- The frontend and user experience is still lacking.
+Currently, I am combining the view a customer would see with the view the agent would see.
+Ideally, there would be authentication in place with different experiences for both types of users
+- The frontend theme and visual design was rushed and could get better (better choice of color combinations and themes)
+- The frontend does not fully use the power of server-rendering offered by Next.js